Yuki Saito (actress): Career

 While attending high school in 1984, Saito won the third annual "Miss Magazine" Grand Prix contest run by Kodansha in Weekly Shōnen Magazine.
 She made her singing debut in 1985 with her single release Sotsugyō and her debut album, Axia.
 That same year, Saito took the leading role in Sukeban Deka, a TV series following the exploits of Saki Asamiya, a high school delinquent who is pressed into service as a yo-yo-wielding undercover police officer sent to a high school known for its vicious gangs.

 Saito was selected to play the heroine in the NHK morning TV novel series Hanekonma in 1986.
 This series garnered a rating of 41.7% for its timeslot.
 At the end of the year, she was the captain of the Red Team on Kōhaku Uta Gassen, where she debuted her song, Kanashimi yo Konnichi wa, the first opening theme for the anime television series Maison Ikkoku.
 This song became one of the most popular anime theme songs of all time.

 She was captain of the red team again in 1989, where her single In A Dream (夢の中へ, Yume no Naka e) was ranked fifth in the competition.
 She would later, in 2007, perform both the opening and ending theme songs for another anime series, Les Misérables: Shōjo Cosette, an adaptation of Victor Hugo's classic novel by Nippon Animation for their World Masterpiece Theater series.
 Saitō had earlier played the title character, Cosette, in its 1987 musical stage version.

 She wrote a commentary on Yasutaka Tsutsui's work Kyakusō Gijitsu in 1989.
-Saito married salaryman Nobuyasu Isarai in 1994, and they have one son and two daughters.
+Saito married salaryman Nobuyasu Isarai in 1994, and they have one son and two daughters, including Rin Mizushima.
+The couple divorced in December 2024.
 While she still occasionally takes acting roles, she spends most of her time with her family.
 During the 1990s, Saito began moving from the role of idol star to doing more acting in movies, television, and on stage.
 She also began writing poetry, doing voice-over narration, and song and lyric writing.

 Saito has a wide range of roles, from serious to comedic.
 Throughout the 1990s, most of her roles on stage, TV, and film were serious, dramatic roles.
 In 2006, she returned to her comedy roots with a role in Wagahai wa Shufu Dearu.
 Along with Mitsuhiro Oikawa, she formed a duo called "Yanake" (やな家) in 2006 and released Kateinai Date (家庭内デート), and made her first singing appearance in seven years on June 8, 2006.
-This year also marked the 17th year since her appearance on the Takaaki Ishibashi owarai show Tonwarazu no Mina-san no Okage Desu.
-In the 2006 movie, Sukeban Deka: Codename = Asamiya Saki (a.k.a.
-Yo-Yo Girl Cop), Saito plays Saki's mother.
+This year also marked the 17th year since her appearance on the Takaaki Ishibashi owarai show The Tunnels' Thanks to Everyone.
+In the 2006 movie, Yo-Yo Girl Cop, Saito plays Saki's mother.
 She held several 25th anniversary concerts in February 2011.